This post was written years ago when we lived up north. Sadly, it seems to be as much or even more appropriate today.

 As Jesus left his heavenly home to be born in Bethlehem, living as a man among us, he understood that completely.
 He beheld some petty frustrations of his friends and the slings and arrows of the Pharisees.
 He experienced the same feelings, joys, frustrations, challenges, and laughter that we do.
 He gave of himself, unselfishly.
 He sacrificed EVERYTHING, his very life for our pettiness, grumpiness, busyness, and selfish human behavior.
 All we must do is accept it.
 That was the best GIFT he could ever give.

 Parents -do your children know what is the real reason for Christmas?

-“”For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
+“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 (John 3:16)